Kristina Sohal, RCC

 Making music, gardening, hiking, cycling, canoeing, playing chess, reading and travelling are some of his favourite activities.
 Heres grew up in the Netherlands and welcomes any opportunity to serve the Dutch in their own language.

-When she is not studying or counselling, Leah can be found hiking with her husband and her dog, Chloe, or curled up with a novel.
+When she is not studying or counselling, Leah can be found in nature hiking with her husband and her pups, Chloe and Bella, or curled up with a novel.

 Ama is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors and has a master’s degree in Counselling Psychology from Trinity Western University.
 She is passionate about helping individuals, couples and families overcome life challenges and build strong, healthy relationships.
 Ama believes in collaborating with clients to explore, discover and pursue individualized solutions, and achieve personal goals.